aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/formatting-pivot-table/_index.md

 #### **How to Set Format Options**

 The code sample below shows how to format the pivot table to show grand totals for rows and columns, and how to set the report's field order.
-It also shows how to set a customer string for null values.
+It also shows how to set a **custom** string for null values.

 ```html
 <!DOCTYPE html>